Common brown lemur: Behavior

 Consistent with its large range, the common brown lemur occupies a variety of forest types, including lowland rainforests, montane rainforests, moist evergreen forests and dry deciduous forests.
 They spend about 95% of their time in upper layers of the forest and less than 2% of their time on the ground.

 They normally live in groups of 5 to 12, but group size can be larger, especially on Mayotte.
 Groups occupy home ranges of 1 to 9 hectares in the west, but more than 20 hectares in the east.
 Groups include members of both sexes, including juveniles, and there are no discernible dominance hierarchies.

 They are primarily active during the day, but can exhibit cathemeral activity and continue into the night, especially during full moons and during the dry season.

 In the western part of its range, the common brown lemur overlaps that of the mongoose lemur, and the two species sometimes travel together.
 In the areas of overlap, the two species also adapt their activity patterns to avoid conflict.
 For example, the mongoose lemur can become primarily nocturnal during the dry season in the areas of overlap.

 At Berenty (south Madagascar) there is a population of introduced E. fulvus rufus x collaris.
 These lemurs show linear hierarchy, adult female dominance, and the presence of conciliatory behavior after aggressions.
 Additionally, stress levels (measured via self-directed behaviors) decrease at the increase of the hierarchical position of individuals within the social group and reconciliation is able to bring stress down to the baseline levels.

 Reproduction

 The common brown lemur's mating season is May and June.
 After a gestation period of about 120 days, the young are born in September and October.
 Single births are most common, but twins have been reported.
 The young are weaned after about 4 to 5 months.
 Sexual maturity occurs at about 18 months, and females give birth to their first young at 2 years old.
 Life span can be as long as 30+ years.

 Ecology

 Diet

 The common brown lemur's diet consists primarily of fruits, young leaves, and flowers.
 In some locations it eats invertebrates, such as cicadas, spiders and millipedes.
 It also eats bark, sap, soil and red clay (see geophagy).
 It can tolerate greater levels of toxic compounds from plants than other lemurs can.

+The common brown lemur from a Brazilian zoo was found to be a host of an intestinal acanthocephalan parasitic worm,Pachysentis dollfusi.
+It is unknown if the worm originates from Brazil or Madagascar.